 Cialdini, R. B. (1984-2007) Influence: The Psychology of Persuasion.

-Although this is not a 'digital' book per se, much of it has relevance to the digital marketer.
+Although this is not a 'digital' book per se, much of it has relevance to the digital marketer - particularly with regard to

 old] book.
 Don't let that put you off, however, the majority of the content is pertinent to online

 marketing.
-For example, it covers such things as 'selling copy' versus 'style copy' [o page 139] -
+For example, it covers such things as 'selling copy' versus 'style copy' [on page 139] -

 which in the book refers to writing adverts.
 I would suggest that anyone writing content for any online